 Start with a vision

 Writing an opening hook is a really powerful way to begin a short tale.
-Although the term "hook" may appear cryptic, it actually refers to a line that immediately piques interest and entices the reader to continue reading.
+Although the term "hook" may appear cryptic, it refers to a line that immediately piques interest and entices the reader to continue reading.
 For instance, Virginia Woolf begins the novel "Mrs. Dalloway," which was initially a short story, with the phrase "Mrs. Dalloway stated she would buy the flowers herself."
 The reader then wonders who Mrs. Dalloway is, why she is purchasing flowers, and whether it is odd for her to do so on her own.
-Such inquiries encourage the reader to keep reading with curiosity in order to find the answers.
+Such inquiries encourage the reader to keep reading with curiosity to find the answers.

 Begin with a picture